James P. George

 Professor George has been with the law school since 1990.
 During that time, he has taught civil procedure, federal courts, conflict of laws, international law, international litigation, complex litigation, and agency & partnership.
 Professor George has also served as associate dean of the law school, from 1994 through 1997 and again in 1999, and he is a past recipient of the alumni association’s Zabel Award for Outstanding Professor.
 The author of numerous books and articles, Professor George’s writing is generally focused on litigation but has recently explored access-to-justice issues, including court funding and effective remedies for consumer scams.

 Early in his career, Professor George clerked for Chief Judge Dale Cook in the Northern District of Oklahoma and then worked for a year as a legal aid attorney in rural Oklahoma.
 After earning his graduate law degree from Columbia Law School, Professor George spent four years representing rural Texans in civil rights, consumer, and family law cases, while also teaching Conflict of Laws as an adjunct at Southern Methodist University.
-He then joined the law firm of Johnson Bromberg & Leeds, where he litigated a wide variety of commercial disputes until he joined the new faculty at the Dallas-Fort Worth School of Law, the predecessor to Texas A&M University School of Law.
+He then joined the law firm of Johnson Bromberg & Leeds, where he litigated a wide variety of commercial disputes until he joined the new faculty at the Dallas-Fort Worth School of Law, the predecessor to Texas Wesleyan University School of Law and Texas A&M University School of Law.